Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-{\arabic{footnote}} Quasioptimal alternating projections arise in the context of low-rank approximations of matrices and tensors.
-We focus on two problems in Section~\ref{subsec:nonnegative} and Section~\ref{subsec:maximum}: imposing nonnegativity onto a low-rank approximation and computing low-rank approximations of a matrix that are good in the maximum norm \eqref{eq:max_norm}.
-All of the numerical experiments were carried out with the help of a Fortran library MARIA (MAtrix and tensoR Interpolation and Approximation), where we implemented algorithms of low-rank approximation and Riemannian optimisation\footnote{The code is currently being polished up.
-The link to a public repository will be added in the updated version of the text.}.

-Before diving into the results of the experiments, we begin with an introduction to low-rank approximations (see also Appendix~\ref{appendix:lowrank}).
+The QAP arise in the context of constrained low-rank approximation of matrices and tensors.
+We focus on two specific problems and treat them numerically\footnote{The code is available at \url{https://github.com/sbudzinskiy/LRAP}.} in Subsection~\ref{subsec:nonnegative} and Subsection~\ref{subsec:maximum}: imposing nonnegativity onto a low-rank approximation and computing low-rank approximations that are good in the maximum norm \eqref{eq:max_norm}.
+Before diving into the results of the experiments, we begin with an introduction to low-rank approximation (see also the supplementary material).